 Semantic-match boost

-When you boost by semantic match, Brightspot increases an item’s relevance if the item is the indicated content type and the search terms include one or more of the keywords.
+When you boost by semantic match, Brightspot increases an item's relevance if the item is the indicated content type and item includes one or more of the keywords, regardless of the search terms.

-Referring to the previous illustration, Brightspot increases an item’s relevance by 35 if the item is a blog post and the item includes words that start with flour, water, or yeast.
+Referring to the previous illustration, Brightspot increases an item’s relevance by 35 if the item is a blog post and the item includes the words flour, water, or yeast.
 The following table provides some examples.

 Content type